alexanderpharwood/pruve/README.md

 Pruve also supports custom validation functions.
 These can be regular functions, which return `false` on fail, functions which return promises, or direct promise objects.
 As rules, they must be provided within an object.
 The key can be anything, but should match any custom errors you wish you use for your custom validation functions.
 See below for usage.

 #### Functions
 To trigger a validation failure regular functions must return false.
+Functions can accept one parameter: the value being validated.
+Again, see below for usage.

 #### Promises
 Promises are handled differently to regular functions.
 If a function returns a promise, or a promise is passed in directly, there are a few ways to trigger a validation failure.
 The promise can either resolve to false, reject, or throw.
 The contents of the rejection or thrown error is irrelevant as it will not be used for any validation error message.
 Promises must always resolve, be it successfully or otherwise.
 Unresolved promises will cause the validation process to hang.

 Here is an example using a custom validation function and a promise.
-Notice how `customFunction` and `customPromise` are passed into rules as properties of an object:
+Notice how our functions are properties of the rules object, the keys of which map to the keys in the messages object:

 ```

-const customFunction = value => value < 40;
+const customFunction = value => value > 21;

-const customPromise = axios.get('www.example.com/verify-age')
+const customPromise = axios.get('www.example.com/verify-age?age=50')
 	.then(response => response.data === true);

+const customFunctionReturningPromise = value => {
+	axios.get('www.example.com/verify-age?age=' + value)
+	.then(response => response.data === true);
+}

 let values = {
 	"age": 50